Random distributions

 - The

-distribution may be used to sample from a sequence of weighted values.
+WeightedIndexdistribution may be used to sample from a sequence of weighted values.
 See the Sequences section.

 Integers

-distribution is related to the Bernoulli
+The Binomial distribution is related to the Bernoulli in that it

-independent trials each with probability p
+models running n independent trials each with probability p of success,

 then counts the number of successes.

-Note that for large n
+Note that for large n the Binomial distribution's implementation is

-much faster than sampling n
+much faster than sampling n trials individually.

-distribution expresses the expected number of events
+The Poisson distribution expresses the expected number of events

 occurring within a fixed interval, given that events occur with fixed rate λ.

-distribution sampling generates Float
+Poisson distribution sampling generates Float values because Floats

 are used in the sampling calculations, and we prefer to defer to the user on